notprolands/Cable-Patches-Jsdelivr/README.md

 The following describes how to successfully embed cables.gl patch that can take inputs from outside canvas (like touch) on Webflow.

+## Edit settings in cables.gl

+Set image compose node to manual 1000x1000 for example.
+This will prevent strange resizing when embedded in Webflow div.

 ## Export patch.js file

 From cables.gl export patch.js file.
 Ignore the rest.